 On February 19, 2014, the California Athletic Trainers’ Association (CATA) with Assemblymember Ed Chau (D-

-The cost-neutral bill would regulate athletic trainers and prohibit any person without the proper credentials from engaging in the practice of athletic training.
+AB 1890 would regulate athletic trainers and prohibit any person without the proper credentials from calling themselves an athletic trainer.

 Athletic trainers are uniquely qualified physical medicine and rehabilitation specialists who work at schools, hospitals, military facilities, clinics, corporations and more.
 They provide acute injury treatment, a continuum of care from injury and illness prevention and return-to-activity clearance for athletes and other physically active individuals.

 Despite the vital role athletic trainers play in our safety, the lack of regulation creates a great risk that people who have lost or are unable to obtain licensure in other states will come to California to practice, putting the public in danger and degrading the standards of the profession as a whole.